the-lambda-way/bruteforce-enigma/README.md

 Two algorithms are provided to bruteforce an enigma cipher.
 The first, called `smart_decipher`, should be sufficient for almost all ciphers.
 It uses a similar algorithm to [practical cryptography](http://www.practicalcryptography.com/cryptanalysis/breaking-machine-ciphers/cryptanalysis-enigma-part-2/), by first finding the best rotor combination and position, and then from the top results finding the best ring positions.

-The second, called `bf_decipher`, goes through every combination of rotor, rotor position, and ring position of a given enigma model.
+The second, called `bf_decipher`, goes through every combination of rotor, rotor position, and ring position (except the third ring, which has no effect) of a given enigma model.
 This algorithm is useful for very short messages, or complex ones that wouldn't score well using a quadgram scoring model.
 Since this requires over 300 million decryptions per rotor configuration, it can take a very long time to finish.
 See below for the performance characteristics on my machine.